-Denison, Oberlin top Ohio schools on national ranking
+Denison in top 2 Ohio schools in national ranking

 GRANVILLE, Ohio— Denison University joins Oberlin as one of only two Ohio colleges in the top 30 of a prestigious new national ranking of the best liberal arts colleges by The Times Higher Education and The Wall Street Journal.
 The ranking is focused on student success and learning, evaluating resources, outcomes, engagement and the learning environment.